ajossorioarana/ajossorioarana/README.md

 ### Hi there 👋

+I'm Arturo.
 I love building things, tinkering with new tools, and learning new concepts.

 I find the process of dissecting a problem, analyzing the different components and evaluate possible solutions (with its trade-offs) extremely stimulating, especially when tackling complex, cross-functional problems with tangible outcomes.